-Our products are manufactured in Vancouver, BC, Canada at a small factory that’s just a 10-minute drive from my house.
+Our products are manufactured at a small factory in Vancouver, BC, Canada.
 I visit the factory often during production and I’m very happy with the professional workmanship and quality of the finished products.
 I try to use local suppliers where possible and as a result support many other small, local businesses.

-I live in Vancouver, BC, Canada with my husband and two daughters (born in June 2014 and June 2016).
+I live in the Rocky Mountains of British Columbia, Canada with my husband and two daughters (born in 2014 and 2016).

 When I made my first baby carrier cover I didn’t intend to start a business, I just wanted my baby to be warm and dry.
 My daughter loved to be carried when she was a baby so I used my baby carrier a lot.
 Once the weather started to get colder I found that I needed a baby carrier cover – both for walking around the city and for playing in the mountains (as we’re determined to maintain some of our pre-baby lifestyle!).
 On our first snowshoeing trip the baby carrier had gotten covered in snow and, although the baby stayed warm and dry under many layers of clothing, I wanted a better solution.
 I’ve always enjoyed designing and sewing so I set out to make myself a cover.
 Then the reality of trying to accomplish anything extra with a young baby set in and I feared that winter would be over before my project was complete.
 (I even tried sewing with my daughter in the carrier once but the inconsistent rhythm of the sewing machine woke her up!)
 I had a look around at what was available and wasn’t completely happy with any of the options, so I kept sewing.